 Before you begin your first quarter or semester at college, at some point you’ll need to decide what classes you want to take.
-Unlike high school, you’re now paying a lot for college, so if you aren’t taking the right classes, you’ll be throwing your money down the drain.
+Unlike high school, you’re now paying a lot for college, so if you aren’t taking the right classes, you’ll be throwing your money, that you may have earned with hard work at your part-time job, right down the drain.

 After your first semester/quarter, you’ll understand well how to choose classes, but at first, you might be a bit confused.